Telegram Channel vs Group: Which Earns More?

 Message history for new membersFull history visibleConfigurable

-Which Telegram Channel vs Group Format Earns More for Paid Communities?
+Which Format Earns More for Paid Communities?

 Here is how the math breaks down at different price points and member counts.